spyder-ide/spyder-docs/doc/panes/debugging.rst

 .. image:: /images/debugging/debugging-commands.gif
    :alt: A Spyder IPython console window, showing debugging from toolbar

-Additionally, the  :doc:`editor` shows the line of code the debugger is currently stopped on with an arrow.
+Additionally, the  :ref:`panes-editor` shows the line of code the debugger is currently stopped on with an arrow.

 .. _console commands: https://wangchuan.github.io/coding/2017/07/12/ipdb-cheat-sheet.html